daniel-rusnac/unity-view-management-package/README.md

 When all dependencies are resolved:
 - Go to *Window/Package Manager*
 - Click on *+ Add package from git URL...*
-- Paste link for the wanted version.
+- Paste the link for the wanted version.

-To get a specific verion of the package, go to releases and copy the "Package Link".
+To get a specific version of the package, go to releases and copy the "Package Link".

 ## Usage